Cohabitation Solicitors Leeds, West Yorkshire

 Fortunately, there are alternative methods of dispute resolution, and this is also something that Stuart Gordon Solicitors has considerable experience of.
 This is also important if the case goes to court under TOLATA, as the judge presiding over your case will want to know if alternative pre-court methods have been tried, and can impose penalties if alternative dispute resolution has not been attempted.
 This penalty often involves having to pay additional costs.
 It is, therefore, worthwhile trying to avoid court where possible.

 There are a number of steps necessary before commencing court action under TOLATA legislation.
 This includes a ‘pre-action letter’, and the procedure prior to court is legally referred to as pre-action protocol.
 This is the formal legal process before court.

 Stuart Gordon Solicitors can help you with all stages of TOLATA, including court hearings, pre-action protocol and any other stages of the legal proceedings.
 We recognise that this area of law can appear complex, and so we are here to make things easy for you, by using our first class legal knowledge and significant expertise in this area of law.

 Contact Stuart Gordon, Cohabitation Solicitors Leeds

-Should you wish to discuss your case with us, our specialised team would be happy to hear from you today.
+Should you wish to discuss your case with us, our specialised team of cohabitation and family lawyers would be happy to hear from you today.
 There is no doubt you will have a variety of questions and concerns, and that is what we are here for.
 To contact Stuart Gordon Solicitors, please phone, email or contact us via the website.
 We look forward to helping you.